codess-aus/PL-900/Bus_value.md

 You should use Microsoft Dataverse to create tables for data.
 Dataverse is a data store that provides data and services to apps such as Power Apps and model-driven apps.
 Dataverse contains a set of standard tables that you can extend by creating your own tables, columns, and relationships to meet your business requirements.

+You should recommend Microsoft Dataverse to store support tickets and enforce business rules.
+You can store the tickets created in Power Apps portal to Dataverse and apply business rules to ensure data validation across every app or flow that uses these tickets.

 ## AppSource third-party app
 You can use AppSource as an online store for business applications.
 You can publish or discover new add-ins for Power Platform, like custom connectors or Power Bl apps.
 But if the third-party application publisher does not support Power Platform directly, then it is highly improbable that you will find an add-in to integrate with the application.